-In March 2005, the FASB issued FASB Interpretation No. 47, "Accounting for Conditional Asset Retirement Obligations - An Interpretation of SFAS No. 143."
+In March 2005, the FASB issued FASB Interpretation No. 47, "Accounting for Conditional Asset Retirement Obligations, an Interpretation of FAS No. 143."
 This interpretation provides additional guidance as to when companies should record the fair value of a liability for a conditional asset retirement obligation when there is uncertainty about the timing and/or method of settlement of the obligation.
+The Company obtained documentation from each of its locations in order to determine whether there were any asset retirement obligations that required accrual or disclosure.
 The Company adopted the Standard on December 31, 2005 and it did not have any effect on its financial statements.